SickKids and VHA Collaborate on Innovative Program to Improve Transitions in Care for Children with Medical Complexity

 When a child’s medical needs are complex and dependent on technologies like mechanical ventilators or gastrostomy tubes, the transition from hospital to home can be a scary and overwhelming process.
 Accessing specialized home care that safely supports a child with medical complexity is challenging because advances in technologies and paediatric practice move rapidly and not all home care clinicians have this specific training.
 These challenges can leave children and families feeling unsupported, distressed and frustrated with a general lack of confidence in the health care system.

 Each year The Hospital for Sick Children (SickKids) discharges over 3,000 children with medical complexity and technology dependence that require specialized home care support to communities all across the province.
-As these numbers have been steadily increasing with improvements to paediatric medical technology, SickKids received funding from the Ontario Ministry of Health and Long-Term Care—through the Toronto Central Local Health Integration Network (LHIN) now known as Home and Community Support Services—to develop an integrated service called Connected Care.
+As these numbers have been steadily increasing with improvements to paediatric medical technology, SickKids received funding from the Ontario Ministry of Health and Long-Term Care—through the Toronto Central Local Health Integration Network (LHIN) now known as Home and Community Care Support Services—to develop an integrated service called Connected Care.
 This program was launched in 2017 to address these longstanding concerns and to improve the child, caregiver and family experience for this population, with the COVID-19 pandemic only further amplifying the need for specialized care at home.

 “The Connected Care initiative has enhanced the journey from hospital to home for children with medical complexity by delivering education for family caregivers prior to discharge, bridging transitions between care teams and care settings, offering virtual outreach for home and community care providers and partnering with organizations like VHA Home HealthCare to create system-wide change,” said Dr. Krista Keilty, Nurse Practitioner and Associate Chief Interprofessional Practice, Connected Care & System Integration at SickKids.